Gen Z Sleep Crisis: Why Young People Aren't Sleeping & How to Fix It

 Causes of the Gen Z Sleep Crisis

-But what's causing this sleep deprivation in the digital age, and what can be done to reverse the trend?
-Let's dive into some of the key reasons why Gen Z is facing sleep struggles and explore what can be done to improve their sleep habits.
+What's causing this sleep deprivation in the digital age, and what can be done to reverse the trend?
+Let's explore the key reasons Gen Z is facing sleep struggles and what can be done to improve their sleep habits.

 1. How Social Media and Screen Time Disrupt Gen Z's Sleep Cycles